vinycoolguy2015/awslambda/golden_ami_to_application_ami/README.md

 ```
 3-Create an IAM Role for Lambda(lambda.amazonaws.com) and Step Function(states.amazonaws.com) with full admin permission(in a production environment, grant granular access instead of Admin access).

-4-Create an Image Builder Pipeline using image_pipeline.yml
+4-Create a CloudFormation stack named Pipeline using image_builder.yml.Change the values for SubnetId and VpcId in the template.
+This will create a image builder pipeline which we can use for creating application AMI.

 5-Create state machine using definition given in state_machine.json.
 Replace <ACCOUNT_ID> with your AWS Account ID.